Dead Meat (film): Cast

 Dan Ewing, of Australian soap opera Home and Away had an extra role as a castle zombie.

 Production

 Dead Meat was filmed in and around the village of Leitrim, County Leitrim, Ireland.
+Dead Meat was also the first Irish horror to feature a 100% Irish crew.

 Release

 According to the "making of..." featurette included in the US DVD release, the film was greenlighted under a new funding scheme from the Irish Film Board called "Microbudget Films", targeted at frugal independent filmmakers.
 Dead Meat was the first microbudget film to receive a release.
 To cut costs, the crew used many donated sets, filmmakers' personal vehicles and recruited volunteer extras at the local pub.
 Dead Meat received video distribution by Revolver Entertainment in the UK and Fangoria Entertainment in the US.

 Soundtrack

 David Muyllaert, who played heroic gravedigger Desmond in Dead Meat, also sang lead on the film's title song, the punk-metal-ish "Dead Meat".

 The score was composed by John Gillooley.

 Reception

 Dennis Harvey of Variety wrote, "A rural Irish setting and mad cow disease plot hook do surprisingly little to distinguish fast-moving but routine zombie flick".
 Beyond Hollywood called it "one of the best zombie movies, regardless of budget, to come out in recent years".
 Writing in The Zombie Movie Encyclopedia: Volume 2, academic Peter Dendle said, "A few unexpected twists and a lot gorgeous scenery distinguish this otherwise straightforward B-zed flick from Ireland."